thorchain/Yggdrasil-protocol/docs/whitepaper-en.md

 ### Challenges and Trade-offs
 #### Single-Shard Takeover Attack
 A problem in sharded blockchains is that each shard is now maintained by a much smaller number of nodes than the whole chain.
 It is thus theoretically much easier for an attacker to get hold of a sufficient majority in a single shard to manipulate data.
-This problem is known as the 1% attack, based on the assumption that in a 100-shard system it takes [1% of the networks](https://cosmos.network/whitepaper#appendix ) hash rate to dominate the shard.
+This problem is known as the `1%` attack, based on the assumption that in a `100` shard system it takes [1% of the networks](https://cosmos.network/whitepaper#appendix ) hash rate to dominate the shard.
 This problem can be mitigated by choosing validators for shards through random sampling and changing this sampling frequently.
 Choosing and changing collators randomly is much easier in proof of stake-based systems, as collator nodes can just be randomly sampled from the set of validators that participate in staking.

-Cross-Shard Communication
+#### Cross-Shard Communication
 Communication between shards has to be performed via the main chain.
 The difficulty, in this case, is to maintain the atomicity property of transactions.
 Let’s consider this issue focusing on digital assets, such as a token.
 Sharding must have a protocol for shards to interact and swap tokens.
 A simple protocol for two shards to send tokens amongst themselves can be thought of as a credit-debit system.
 The sending shard debits a cross-shard payment while the receiving shard credits the sending shard new tokens.
 The fundamental problem with sharding is that with non-overlapping validator sets is for the receiving shard to be sure the sending shard properly froze the debited funds.
 For such a system to work each shard must have some basis for trusting other sending shards to properly debit cross-shard transfers.
 While this is not trust-minimizing, with public blockchains it is easy to tell if there has been a violation provided that copies of the shards exist independent from the validators, who themselves could cheat.